 End users of the FlexEnabled application can clear the LM_BORROW setting to stop licenses from being borrowed until borrowing is initiated again.
 For example, users might run lmborrow -clear after they have borrowed licenses for features that are used offline if-before disconnecting from the network-they want to run an application that checks out additional features, served by that vendor name, that are not meant to be borrowed.
-Clearing LM_BORROW does not change the status for already borrowed licenses.
+Clearing LM BORROW does not change the status for already borrowed licenses.

-Task To clear the LM_BORROW setting in the Windows registry or in \$HOME/.flexImborrow
+Task To clear the LM_BORROW setting in the Windows registry or in \$HOME/.flexImborrow From the FlexEnabled client machine, enter the following command: lmborrow -clear

-1mborrow -clear